Overview of information privacy in Australia

-The ‘Use and disclosure of genetic information to a patient’s genetic relatives’ guidelines under the PA 1988 (s 95AA) are available at www.nhmrc.gov.au.
+The ‘Use and disclosure of genetic information to a patient’s genetic relatives’ guidelines under the PA 1988 (s 95AA) are available on the NHMRC’s website.

 My Health Record

 The MHR Act places strict controls on the collection, use and disclosure of the health information in an individual’s ‘My Health Record’.
 A collection, use or disclosure that is not authorised by the legislation is both a contravention of the MHR Act and an interference with the individual’s privacy under the PA 1988.
-The MHR Act also imposes Required by law to be done; a law that must be strictly complied with.
-Under mandatory reporting, people in particular jobs to tell a government agency if they know an offence is being committed – for example, doctors and teachers must report child abuse.
-Mandatory sentencing requires judges to give an automatic jail term for certain offences. data breach notification obligations on the system operator, repository operators and portal operators.
+The MHR Act also imposes mandatory data breach notification obligations on the system operator, repository operators and portal operators.

 A ‘My Health Record’ allows an individual’s doctors and other healthcare providers to view the individual’s health information in accordance with access controls imposed by the individual.

 Individual health records can be accessed at www.myhealthrecord.gov.au.